Free at-home COVID test kits: How many can I get and when will they be available?

 How to get reimbursed for at-home COVID-19 test kits

 As of Jan.
-15, health insurance companies will be required to reimburse Americans for eight at-home antigen tests per person a month, under a plan announced by President Joe Biden.
+15, health insurance companies will be required to reimburse Americans for eight at-home antigen tests per person a month, under a plan announced by the president.
 If an individual has been directed to undergo COVID testing by their medical provider, because of underlying health conditions or other factors, there is no limit on the number of tests covered.

 But carriers are being encouraged to cover the cost of tests upfront at in-network pharmacies, rather than requiring members to file for reimbursement -- a cumbersome process that could discourage many from purchasing tests.